Framework-R-D/phlex-design/doc/introduction.rst

    Do we need to cite an introductory source that explains these concepts, or are we assuming familiarity?

-Phlex is designed to meet *stakeholder requirements* that are established and owned by the DUNE experiment.
+Phlex is designed to meet *stakeholder requirements* that are established and owned by the DUNE experiment [#f1]_.
-The Phlex design may additionally satisfy *system requirements* in support of the stakeholder requirements [#f1]_.
+The Phlex design may additionally satisfy *system requirements* in support of the stakeholder requirements.

 .. admonition:: Chris Green
    :class: admonition-chg